shinken-solutions/shinken/doc/source/08_configobjects/arbiter.rst

    timeout

-This variable defines how much time the arbiter will block waiting for the response of a inter-process ping (Pyro).
+This variable defines how much time the arbiter will block waiting for the response of a inter-process ping .
 3 seconds by default.
 This operation will become non blocking when Python 2.4 and 2.5 is dropped in Shinken 1.4.

    data_timeout